About

 Kukua Anthonyin

-Who is Esther Kukua Anthonyin Annan?
+Who is Esther Kukua Anthonyin Annan MD, PhD, MPH

-So how does this fit into this newly found interest of mine?
-I still believe I am a long way to fully achieving my potential but I believe life lessons have been crucial in getting me where I am and where I see myself going.
-When I was a child, I hangout at home, school and in church(frankly, I can’t say this has changed much).
-The lessons I learned from home and church are what have formulated my values not just with individuals, but at school and work.
+So how does this fit into this blogging interest of mine?
+I still believe I am a long way from fully achieving my potential but I believe life lessons have been crucial in getting me where I am and where I see myself going.
+When I was a child, I hangout mostly at home, school and in church (frankly, I can’t say this has changed much); ofcourse, replacing school with work more accurately gives a representative picture of my top three places I spend time and acquire my circle of influence.
+The lessons I learned from home and church are what have formulated my values.
+These values are what I apply to individual relationships, form my work ethics, and help me build communities in whichever creative space I find myself.
 I think that while there is seemingly a wealth of information online, some are partly regurgitations of what people would like to see.
-In Ghana, you’d grow up feeling everyone had your back because people are just blunt (if you know me personally- helleeerr- we say it as it comes).
-But I am learning each day to do this more in love and to hold people accountable even if I have nothing to benefit from it.
-So what I hope to achieve through this website, is to interact with a community of people who are willing to learn, track their milestones and make the tracks of this journey’s hurdles softer to land on.
+My hope is to share my story, which obviously is only mine, and the lessons that have come along with it.